RareDevs/Rare/README.md

 * On Linux `/home/user/.local/bin` must be in your PATH.
 * On Windows `PythonInstallationDirectory\Scripts` must be in your PATH.
-* On Mac  `/Users/user/Library/Python/3.x/bin` must be in your PATH.
+* On macOS  `/Users/user/Library/Python/3.x/bin` must be in your PATH.

 ### Run from source